 |The global variables can be shared between both the applications and hence the applications can communicate through the shared variables.
 While this may not be the greatest way of doing things, nevertheless, it does the job.||Pros

 Communication between ExtJS and Angular applications becomes a bit easy.
 With some tweaks, global variables can be shared between both.

 The integration effort is more and the overall application needs to be built differently.
 The standard Angular build will not help!

 In Order to try out these two approaches, we should first create one Angular Application using CLI and one ExtJS application using Sencha Cmd.

 Create Angular Application

-Let’s create new project using angular-cli by running the following command
+Let’s create a new project using angular-cli by running the following command

 ng new <app name>

 The command generates application folder structure as shown below: